-- They are cheap.
-The costs of using them are low and scale with actual numbers like storage, traffic, etc.
+- Low cost.
+The costs of using these cloud platforms are low and scale with actual numbers like storage, traffic, etc.

-- Anything you might need – can be found in those systems.
-They do everything to leave you in their ecosystem, and so Machine Learning, IoT, all variants of database hosting, etc. are available there.
+- Access to all necessary features.
+These cloud services do everything to leave you in their ecosystem, and so Machine Learning, IoT, all variants of database hosting, etc. are available there.

 Their drawbacks are:

-- They are bloated with features, and so their interface is not intuitive.
+- A large number of functions, and so their interface is not intuitive.

-- You’re responsible for your web app infrastructure setup.
-And so you also need to maintain it.
+- You’re responsible for your web application infrastructure setup.
+Additionally, you need to maintain the cloud infrastructure in full.

-This means that you need to hire a DevOps to set up such a system, and to maintain it later.
+It means that you need to hire DevOps to set up such a system, and to maintain it later.

-- Enterprise – Netflix, Samsung, Unilever use AWS; Adobe, BMW, HP rely on Azure;
+- Enterprises – Netflix, Samsung, and Unilever use AWS; Adobe, BMW, and HP rely on Azure;

 - Successful startups that have scaled – Paypal and Twitter use Google Cloud Platform.

-Both of them benefit from the ability to optimize their server infrastructure and save costs at scale due to that.
+Both of these business categories benefit from the ability to optimize their web server infrastructure and save costs at scale.